It happened when my daughter was 9, and I knew immediately by the look on her face that something was wrong and she was dealing with conflict.

 Yes, some parents are untrustworthy, but many are not.
 Many parents just want to raise good kids and be good parents, not intentionally harm others.
 As parents we have a choice.
 We can let the bad apples we know (or hear about) taint our view of every parent, or we can presume the best until the evidence proves otherwise.
 We can parent with skepticism or parent with joy, seeking truth and not revenge when conflict does arise.

-That incident with my daughter turned out to be a blessing.
+That conflict with my daughter turned out to be a blessing.
 She and I both learned invaluable lessons that have helped us in other relationships.
 There is always more to a story than what we see or hear, and the key to liking other parents is to parent with that in mind, replacing knee-jerk reactions with honest conversations that allow issues to be resolved, relationships to be saved, and kids to develop the social skills they need to live their best life possible.

 This article originally appeared at KariKampakis.com.